 USSA PROPOSES WORLD CUP AT KILLINGTON

 KILLINGTON, VT (Oct.
-1) – World Cup ski racing may be coming back to New England in 2016.
-The U.S. Ski and Snowboard Association, along with its resort partner Powdr, Corp., is proposing an Audi FIS Ski World Cup at Killington, VT this week during meetings of the International Ski Federation in Zurich.
+1) – World Cup ski racing is coming back to New England in 2016.
+The U.S. Ski and Snowboard Association, along with its resort partner Powdr, Corp., has proposed an Audi FIS Ski World Cup at Killington, VT this week during meetings of the International Ski Federation in Zurich.
 The submission comes after years of work by the USSA to find an opportunity to bring World Cup ski racing to the most populated region of the country.

 In a final site inspection Sept.
 23, FIS Women’s World Cup Tour Director Atle Skaardal visited Killington and gave a positive report, which encouraged the USSA to move forward in the process.
-The bid will be submitted to FIS at its fall meetings in Zurich that run through Saturday.
-It is anticipated that the bid will then be put onto the draft 2016-17 World Cup calendar that will be finalized next June.
+The bid has been put onto the draft 2016-17 World Cup calendar that will be finalized next June.

-It would be the first World Cup in the eastern USA since 1991 when the U.S. Ski Team’s Julie Parisien won the giant slalom at Waterville Valley, NH.
+It will be the first World Cup in the eastern USA since 1991 when the U.S. Ski Team’s Julie Parisien won the giant slalom at Waterville Valley, NH.

 “An eastern World Cup will have great impact on our sport by bringing the best ski racers in the world close to our largest population of USSA members and fans,” said USSA President and CEO Tiger Shaw.
 “Powdr, Corp. has always been a strong partner for the USSA and we have confidence that Killington is well suited to produce an exceptional early season World Cup.”